-Today, the school is under the leadership of Director Vicki Wilkinson and teacher Alex Corsaro and they continue the long history of excellence and caring for our children.
+Today, the school is under the leadership of Director Vicki Wilkinson and teacher assistants Yolandi Oelofse and Sarah Gasbarro.
+Together, they continue the long history of excellence and caring for our children.

 The School Board

 Our school board is comprised of volunteer parents and our three teachers.
 This is a great way to be involved with both the business and educational aspects of our school.
 By volunteering on the Board, you fulfill your cooperative commitment for the year.
 Responsibilities include monthly meetings along with individual tasks that require completion between the meetings.